-Travel Industry Lawyer List & Free Legal Docs for Agencies
+Travel Lawyer List & Free Legal Docs for Travel Agencies

-I've talk about lot of the value of finding a niche when you’re a travel agent.
-It ensures you can provide clients with a depth of knowledge they won't find in a generalist.
+We talk a lot about the value of finding a niche when you’re a travel agent.
+A niche ensures you can provide clients with a depth of knowledge they won't find in a generalist travel advisor.

 The same theory applies when you need a lawyer for your travel business.
-You want someone that has had experience with your kind of situation (or some variation of it) numerous times, knows what holes need to be patched, or (worst case scenario) knows which holes you can squeeze through!
-You want someone that knows travel law.
+You want someone that has had experience in the world you play in not just once, but numerous times.
+Someone that knows what holes need to be patched, or (worst case scenario) knows which holes you can squeeze through!
+Someone that knows the questions to ask.

-Since I’ve never hired any of these as a travel attorney, these aren’t meant as endorsements, but rather an aggregated list of travel industry lawyers I commonly see in travel agent spaces.
-If I’ve missed someone, let me know.
+Since I’ve never hired any of these as a travel attorney, these aren’t meant as endorsements, but rather an aggregated list of travel lawyers commonly see in travel agent spaces, in alphabetical order to keep it fair!
+(If I’ve missed someone, let me know.)

 Alexander Anolik